 DEMO REELS

-A demo reel is an audio showcase of your acting and vocal abilities, usually made from scratch/original material.
+A demo reel is an audio showcase of your acting and vocal abilities, made from scratch/original material.
+This is what you will need in order to pitch yourself to agencies and studios.
+Demos are primarily meant to get your foot in the door.
+After that, the work opportunities come from booking auditions.
 There are many different types of demo reels and the rules of production for them can vary for each genre (animation, commercial, promo, interactive, etc...)

 [a list of demo producers can be found at the bottom of this page]